MalekMansour/Autoclicker/README.md

 *Version: 3.0.3*

 ![Main Window](main/screenshots/screenshot2.png)
 An autoclicker application with customizable click speed, hotkeys, and button choice.
-The autoclicker runs on Windows and allows users to set hotkeys to start/stop the clicking process, with a quick emergency quit option.
-Written in Python using Tkinter for the GUI.
+The autoclicker runs on Windows and allows users to set hotkeys to start/stop.

 ## Features